jswhit/twolayerpe/README.md

 without any moist convection.

 run twolayer.py on command line to generate an animation.
-needs mkl_fft or pyfftw and matplotlib with qt5agg backend for animation.
+needs pyfftw and matplotlib with qt5agg backend for animation.

 twolayer_sphere.py is the spherical geometry version (requires shtns).